tAndreani/Not_Normal_PairedTest/README.md

 Permutation test with the t-statistic:

-This script is usefull if the user has to compare quantitative mesaurments from matrices that do not follow a normal distribution.
+This script is usefull if the user has to compare quantitative measurments from matrices that do not follow a normal distribution.
 It is not a simple Non-parametric test because do not consider outliers.
 The procedure is similar of a paired-test but with 10000 permutations.

 Assumption: The dataset do not follow a "T-Normal" distribution